Great Basilica, Plovdiv

 The Bishop's Basilica of Philippopolis, also known as the Great Basilica, (Епископска базилика на Филипопол) is a ruined church from the ancient city of Philippopolis in Plovdiv and built in the mid-4th century AD.
 It is the largest late antique early-Christian church discovered in Bulgaria and one of the largest from that period on the Balkans.
-Its architecture was remarkable.
-It included a central and two side naves, an apse, a narthex (anteroom), and a colonnaded atrium (inner court).
+Its architecture included a central and two side naves, an apse, a narthex (anteroom), and a colonnaded atrium (inner court).
 A marble-decorated presbyterium (a platform for the bishop and the clergy) rose in the central nave.

 The Great Basilica with its magnificent floor mosaics has been excavated over many years and is now preserved in a new museum (2021).

 Location

 The Bishop's Basilica is located in the central part of Plovdiv, next to the 19th-century Roman Catholic Cathedral of St Louis and Kyaginya Maria Luiza Blvd.

 Building

 The basilica was built in the mid-4th century AD, probably over an earlier building with a similar plan which covered the space for two insulae (quarters defined by four perpendicular streets).
 It was demolished and abandoned, probably as a result of an earthquake.

 The dimensions of the basilica are extremely large for the period.
 The overall length of the basilica is 86.30 m and its width is 38.50 m.
 The aisles are separated from the nave by a colonnade of 13 bays: every two marble columns were followed by one masonry pier, to a total of 14.
 It has two aisles either side of the nave and an apse at the east end of the nave.
 There was an atrium surrounded by a colonnade on three sides to the west.

 The large size of the building, the rich decoration of mosaics and the specifics in the altar area organisation give reason to suppose that the building was most probably the Bishop's basilica (the cathedral).
 At the beginning of the restoration process, only the south and part of the central nave have been excavated and studied.
-The rest lied under the nearby road connection Maria Luiza Blvd. and Tsar Boris III Obedinitel Blvd.
+The rest lay under the nearby road connection Maria Luiza Blvd. and Tsar Boris III Obedinitel Blvd.
 In 2016, further excavation works began, with the aim of discovering the north aisle of the basilica.
 Today, the site is entirely excavated and studied by the archaeological and restoration team.